paul-b-dev232/yellow-packet/doc/cloudinary_proposal.md

 ## Overview

 PetMatch needs a reliable solution to store and deliver pet images for each shelter.
 Cloudinary provides hosted media storage, a global content delivery network, automatic optimizations, and on-the-fly transformations.
-This proposal outlines how to store images, how the backend will handle uploads and metadata, and how the frontend will retrieve and display images.
+This proposal outlines how to store images, how the backend will handle _metadata_, and how the frontend will _directly upload images to Cloudinary and then notify the backend_.
+It also covers how the frontend will retrieve and display images.

 Before settling on Cloudinary, I explored the possibility of storing and serving pet images directly from our own server.
 While feasible for a basic MVP, it introduced several issues: handling file uploads, ensuring secure storage, serving assets with proper caching headers, scaling for global users, and guarding against DDoS/image spam.
 We'd also need to implement image transformations manually for responsive viewing.
 Cloudinary solves all of that out of the box, offloading media concerns entirely so we can focus on building PetMatch.

 ---